-Casement windows in ground floor situations shall not open externally over footpaths.
+Casement windows in ground floor situations shall not open externally over footpaths or parking areas.

 Where habitable rooms are provided under sloping roofs they shall be provided with dormer windows.

 Where practicable, windows shall not be sited over baths.

 The height above floor level shall be no more than: